News

 • Organic Chemical Resistance: good

-End Uses of Polyester Fibers:
+End Uses of Polyester Staple Fibers

 • Clothing: blouses, shirts, children’s wear, dresses, neckties, lining, lingerie and underwear, permanent press garments, slacks, suits.